jac-lene/Raccoons-Game/README.md

 The raccoons then volley back, grabbing at your grill to snatch a bite of a hotdog.
 If they successfully chomp, the hit zone will disappear from the grill board.

 Each player has three "pieces" that each contain nine hit zones.
-A winner is announced after you or your opponent hits (or eats!) more than half of the other's pieces.
+A winner is announced after you or your opponent hits (or eats!) more than 2 total racoons or hotdogs worth of the other's pieces.

 ## Wireframes
-The original concept for the game included some more detailed artwork, but I found that simplicity was an asset to gameplay.
+The original concept for the game included more detailed artwork, but I found that simplicity was an asset to gameplay.

 ![wireframes](/imgs/HOTDOGS.png)